TypeRocket/docs/v5/models.md

 $doc->delete();
 ```

-You can also bulk delete items.
+You can also bulk delete items via models you create that extend the base `Model` class.
+Models that extend `WPPost`, `WPTerm`, `WPUser`, `WPComment`, `WPOption` do not have the ability to bulk delete.

 ```php
 (new Doc)->delete([1,2,3]);